jpbecotte/bridge-agreements/conventions/unusual-over-unusual.md

  - 1♣ - 2♣ (shows majors)
  - 1♥ - 2NT (shows minors)

-Not «on» after these:
-1♥ - 2♥ (shows spades and onther major)

 ### How to use

 First, determine what are the available cuebids.